jupyterlab/extension-examples/basics/hello-world/README.md

   - `package.json` contains information about the extension such as dependencies
   - `tsconfig.json` contains information for the typescript compilation
   - `src/index.ts` _this contains the actual code of your extension_
-  - `style/index.css` contains style elements that you can use
+  - `style/` folder contains style elements that you can use
 - Validation:
   - `.prettierrc` and `.prettierignore` specify the code formatter [`prettier`](https://prettier.io) configuration
   - `.eslintrc.js` and `.eslintignore` specify the code linter [`eslint`](https://eslint.org) configuration
   - `.github/workflows/build.yml` sets the continuous integration tests of the code using [GitHub Actions](https://help.github.com/en/actions)
+- Packaging as a Python package:
+  - `setup.py` contains information about the Python package such as what to package
+  - `pyproject.toml` contains the dependencies to create the Python package
+  - `MANIFEST.in` contains list of non-Python files to include in the Python package
+  - `install.json` contains information retrieved by JupyterLab to help user install the package
+  - `hello_world/` folder contains the final code to be distributed

 The following sections will walk you through the extension code files.